RalphHightower/blog/_posts/2024-10-03-EatMorKittens.md

 The lie that migrants are eating pets in Springfield, Ohio, is a classic example of that method in operation.
 The story originated from white-supremacist sites online, which relentlessly promote the idea that non-white immigrants are dirty and dangerous.
 It quickly worked its way from the far right into mainstream conservative channels.
 Republicans seemed to think the idea gave them a potent meme.

-J.D.
-Vance, an important bridge between the GOP and elements of the radical right that have been activated by Trump, played a key role.
-“Reports now show that people have had their pets abducted and eaten by people who shouldn’t be in this country,” Vance tweeted.
+[JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/), an important bridge between the GOP and elements of the radical right that have been activated by Trump, played a key role.
+“Reports now show that people have had their pets abducted and eaten by people who shouldn’t be in this country,” [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/) tweeted.

-When reporters discovered the story was baseless — the closest thing to a factual basis for it appears to be a woman in a different city, Canton, who is not Haitian, arrested for killing a cat — Vance pivoted in a revealing fashion.
+When reporters discovered the story was baseless — the closest thing to a factual basis for it appears to be a woman in a different city, Canton, who is not Haitian, arrested for killing a cat — [JD “John Boy” Vance (T-OH)](https://www.vance.senate.gov/) pivoted in a revealing fashion.
 “It’s possible, of course, that all of these rumors will turn out to be false,” he conceded.
 But then he insisted other facts about immigration were true. (“That local schools have struggled to keep up with newcomers who don’t know English.
 That rents have risen so fast that many Springfield families can’t afford to put a roof over their head.”)
 And so, he urged his “fellow patriots” to continue spreading the lie about pet murder:

 This was a familiar sentiment on the right, a smug indifference to truth.
 The libs would whine, and they would win.